The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 I had no fear when I emailed my 1000 words to Bill Drummond, after all, they became his 1000 words.
 In replying, he rightly sidestepped any evaluation of what I had written.
 I did welcome the warmth and engagement of his reply.
 Partially, it was enjoyable to go back to the 1980s remembering when I used to write to musicians.
 It was also about connection and I shared a photograph of my Saltdean Seaside Moai (HERE).

 An Easter Island Moai figure has resided in my garden for many years.
-Early one Saturday, on a magical May morning Moai and I went down to the seafront to see the sea view over the English Channel.
-Moai posed in various places along the seafront and I shared this imagery with Bill Drummond.
+Early one Saturday, on a magical May morning Moai and I went down to the seafront to look at the sea view over the English Channel.
+Moai, always playful, posed in various places along the seafront and I shared this imagery with Bill Drummond.
 He was reminded (see information sheet above) about writing (or not writing) ‘Zenarchy: A Case History’ and hopefully he enjoyed the Zenarchy notion of Easter Island by the South Coast.
-I was never going to blow anything or anyone up, but perhaps my life had been about dabbling in a little Zenarchy, certainly something to meditate on.
+I was never going to blow anything or anyone up, but perhaps my life had been about dabbling in a little Zenarchy, certainly that is something to meditate on.

 It’s 2023 – What time is love?

 I am at an age/stage in my life with the luxury of doing activities for their intrinsic satisfaction, rather than for the extrinsic rewards which dictated my earlier life.
-Or as the Conservative Party like to call people like me, ‘economically inactive’.
+The Conservative Party like to call people like me, ‘economically inactive’ and I am happy with such disparagement.

 It was still a joy to receive a very extrinsic reward through the post in the form of a beautifully crafted Deed of Ownership for the 33rd year of Bill Drummond’s life.
 I was always uneasy with that cliché in organizations ‘Can I borrow Mark’ and there is a similar unease with any notion of owning any aspect even conceptual of somebody else.